foundry4/ppe-inventory/README.md

 ## Setup

-### Set up you web form and Google sheet
+### Set up your web form and Google sheet

  * Host an HTML web form somewhere that works for you (a form page, a confirmation page and an error page).
-These can be static files.
+These can be static files
- * A Google sheet (note the sheet ID and the name of a worksheet in it that you want to use)
+ * A Google spreadsheet.
+Make a note the sheet ID and the name of the worksheet in it that you want to use

 ### Create a Google cloud project

  * Create a [Google Cloud (GCP)](https://cloud.google.com/) account if you don't have one already (new accounts get [free credit](https://cloud.google.com/free))
- * Create a project in your account (and note the project ID)
+ * Create a project in your account and make a note of the project ID

 ### Create configuration files

-You'll now need to create some files in the root directory of this repo to configure Spreadform.
+You'll now need to create some files in the root directory of this repo to configure your Spreadform deployment.
 These are one-line text files:

  * **account.txt**: your GCP login email address, e.g. `user@example.com`
  * **project_id.txt**: your GCP project ID that you noted above, e.g. `spreadform-123456`